 How rear brake pads work

 Some cars have brake pad wear indicators, which illuminate a light on the dashboard when the pads have worn down to a set limit.
-Most pads don’t, though, so the only way of telling how worn a pad is is to examine the level of fluid in the brake fluid reservoir (which drops as the pad wears) or to take the wheel off and inspect the pad.
+But they're more common on the front brake pads, so the only way of telling how worn a pad is is to examine the level of fluid in the brake fluid reservoir or to take the wheel off and inspect the pad.

 Always check the rest of the brake system when replacing the pads - if the discs are in a poor condition consider replacing them.